Two-step nilpotent Leibniz algebras: Nilpotent Leibniz algebras with one-dimensional commutator ideal

 Every Kronecker module is the direct sum of indecomposable modules and these were completely classified by several authors (cf. \cite{Falcone2004}).
 Given a pair of bilinear forms $\alpha,\sigma$ defined over a Leibniz algebra $L$ as above, it is possible to associate the Kronecker module $\left(L,L^*,\bar{\alpha},\bar{\sigma}\right)$, where $L^*$ is the algebraic dual space of $L$ and, for every $x,y$ in $L$, $\bar{\alpha}(x)$ and $\bar{\sigma}(y)$ are defined by

 We say that $L$ is \emph{decomposable} if $L = U\oplus U^\perp$, where $U^\perp$ is the orthogonal space of $U$ with respect to both $\alpha$ and $\sigma$.
 In this case it is possible to find a basis of $L$ such that the matrix associated with $\phi$ is a diagonal block matrix.
-With standard arguments we can assume that $L$ is indecomposable.\\ \\ The indecomposable modules $\left(L,L^*,\bar{\alpha},\bar{\sigma}\right)$ turn out to be one of the following three pairs
+With standard arguments we can assume that $L$ is indecomposable.\\